 As a school community, we recognise that we have a collective responsibility to teach expected behaviour and routines and manage unwanted behaviours in a consistent way.
-The relationship-based approach applies to all relationships within the school community between all adults and children.
+The relationshipbased approach applies to all relationships within the school community between all adults and children.

-Teachers (including Teaching Assistants and cover teachers)

-The classroom teaching team are the most important people of any pupil whilst at school.
+Teachers (including Teaching Assistants and cover teachers) The classroom teaching team are the most important people of any pupil whilst at school.
 Teachers aim to build positive relationships with pupils and their families.

-Teachers explicitly teach children how to behave (the behaviour curriculum) at a development-appropriate level, thus creating and maintaining a culture whereby;

-- learning is deemed important, individually and personally, - everyone in the room matters and is important, - good behaviour is the best way everyone can get what they need.
+Teachers explicitly teach children how to behave (the behaviour curriculum) at a development-appropriate level, thus creating and maintaining a culture whereby; learning is deemed important, individually and personally, • everyone in the room matters and is important, good behaviour is the best way everyone can get what they need.
 Teachers teach and establish routines as the building blocks of classroom culture.
 Routine behaviour is taught, not told and revisited with consistency and as necessary throughout the school year.
 Teachers communicate effectively with other staff members involved with supporting children's behaviour (including midday supervisors).

-Midday Supervisors

-Midday supervisors build positive relationships with the pupils they are assigned to work with.
+Midday Supervisors Midday supervisors build positive relationships with the pupils they are assigned to work with.
 Midday supervisors support children to demonstrate our Make a Difference values and to follow the school rules over the lunchtime period, praising and sanctioning as appropriate.

-Midday Supervisors report positive and unwanted behaviour to classroom teachers and senior leaders (See Appendix 5)

-Senior Leadership Team

-The Head Teacher has the day-to-day authority to implement the Behaviour Policy.
-Senior Leaders uphold the Make a Difference values and rule and celebrate with individuals and groups as appropriate.
+Midday Supervisors report positive and unwanted behaviour to classroom teachers and senior leaders.
+Senior Leadership Team The Head Teacher has the day-to-day authority to implement the Behaviour Policy.
+Senior Leaders uphold the Make a Difference values and rules and celebrate with individuals and groups as appropriate.
 They support teachers and Midday Supervisors where behavioural issues persist.

+Governors The Governing Body has the responsibility of agreeing this policy and of annually reviewing its effectiveness through monitoring exclusion and incident rates.
+The Governors support the Head Teacher in carrying out these guidelines, ensuring that the policy is administered fairly and consistently.
+Governors will feedback any outcome of policy review to all stakeholders.
+Governors may become involved during particular disciplinary issues.
+The Governors should follow the normal complaints procedure in cases of complaint.
+Support staff (office/site) Support staff are expected to model the school values and rules and to teach and encourage children to do the same, giving genuine praise where appropriate.
+Parents/Carers Parents and carers are expected to adopt and model our Make a Difference values and follow our rules when in school.
+Parents should ensure that children are in school every day (unless they are unwell), on time, wearing correct uniform and ready for learning.
+We hope that parents will help school staff by informing them; of behavioural problems they may be experiencing at home and any external support they might seek of any health issues or medication that may affect a student's behaviour.
+This includes any changes in or withdrawal of medication. of any change of routine or circumstances which may affect a student's performance or behaviour.